 Sample Degree Paths

 Assistantships may be awarded to the most qualified doctoral students.
-Each doctoral assistant who receives an assistantship will be guaranteed three years of salary as an instructional or teaching assistant (IA/TA) at $30,000 per year plus benefits for a 50% nine-month appointment as long as adequate progress is being made.
+Each doctoral assistant who receives an assistantship will be guaranteed three years of salary as an instructional or teaching assistant (IA/TA) at $32,000 per year for a 50% nine-month appointment as long as adequate progress is being made.
 Adequate progress is defined as receiving a B or higher in each course and taking at least 9 credit hours in each long semester.
 Tuition is not included in the assistantship.
-Currently, Texas State University’s graduate tuition and fees for an 18 semester credit hours per year is around $7000.
+Currently, Texas State University’s graduate tuition and fees for an 18 semester credit hours per year is around $8000.
 The latest graduate tuition rate can be found in the following link.

 The dissertation defense consists of two parts.
 The first part is a public presentation of the dissertation research.
 The second part of the defense immediately follows the public presentation.
 It is restricted to the student’s dissertation committee and all core faculty and entails an oral examination of the dissertation research.
 Approval of the dissertation requires a positive vote from the student’s dissertation advisor and no more than one dissenting vote from the remaining members of the dissertation committee.
 Notice of the defense presentation will be publicly posted at least two weeks in advance.

 If the dissertation defense is not approved, the student has the option of taking a second and final dissertation defense in the following long semester.
 Students who do not pass the dissertation defense the second time will be dismissed from the program.

 Students must pass the dissertation defense by the time 90 semester credit hours have been accrued.
-The Ph.D. program director will review each student annually to ascertain his/her progress towards the degree and will consult the student’s dissertation advisor and dissertation committee on this matter as needed.
+The Ph.D. program committee will review each student annually to ascertain his/her progress toward the degree and will consult the student’s dissertation advisor and dissertation committee on this matter as needed.
 Any student who does not pass the dissertation defense by the time 90 semester credit hours have been accrued will be dismissed from the program.

 Dissertation Defense Report Form: